Sampling and monitoring

 Regulation 7 (England) (Wales) requires that each local authority monitors (sample and analyse) all the private water supplies in its area for the required parameters, in accordance with Part 2 of the Regulations to fulfil its duties under Section 77(1) of the 1991 Act.

-To aid local authorities in conducting this duty the Inspectorate has produced a sampling manual which outlines all the required information to ensure regulatory monitoring requirements are met by way of standard best practice.
+To aid local authorities in conducting this duty the Inspectorate has produced a sampling manual (PDF 465KB) which outlines all the required information to ensure regulatory monitoring requirements are met by way of standard best practice.
+See "new note" on sampling.

 Sampling and monitoring for Regulation 8 supplies (private distribution systems)